john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 18 July | The Trial Of A Time Lord | 11:00 | 17:18 | 23:36

-### 7th Doctor - Sylvester McCoy - The Doctor is nice again!
-It's the 80s and the entire production crew was on cocaine.
+### 7th Doctor - Sylvester McCoy - The Doctor is fun again!

+I didn't believe what people said about cocaine in the '80s, until I saw this.

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: